Hypercubers/hypercubing.xyz/docs/theory/grip-theory/slightly-wrong.md

 [^acted-on]: This is called a [group action](https://en.wikipedia.org/wiki/Group_action).
 [^super]: This only works for super puzzles.
 See [Indistinguishables](#indistinguishables) for non-super puzzles.

+!!! example "3x3x3 Rubik's Cube"

+    - There are 24 possible attitudes, corresponding to the 24 rotations of a cube, but not all are reachable for every piece.
+        - Corners: 8 positions times 3 orientations = 24 reachable attitudes
+        - Edges: 12 positions times 2 orientations = 24 reachable attitudes
+        - Centers: 1 position each times 4 orientations = 4 reachable attitudes each
+        - Core: 1 position times 1 orientation = 1 reachable attitude
+    - There are 6 grips, corresponding to the 6 faces of the cube
+    - The grip group has 24 elements, corresponding to the 24 rotations of a cube
+    - The active grips of the URF corner is $\{ U, R, F \}$.
+    - The active grips of the UF edge is $\{ U, F \}$.
+    - The active grips of the F center is $\{ F \}$.
+    - The active grips of the core is $\{\}$ (empty set).
+    - Suppose we do the move sequence `R U R' U'`.
+The piece that started at URF (initial active grips $\{ U, R, F \}$) is now at DRF (current active grips $\{ D, R, F \}$).
+Its attitude is a `z` rotation (90-degree rotation around Z that cycles $U \to R \to D \to L \to U$).

 ## Bandaging

 We can modify these definitions to model bandaged puzzles:

-- Instead of just "active" and "inactive," a grip may be **blocked** in the grip signature of piece.
-When a grip is blocked on any piece then that grip cannot be turned.
+- Instead of just "active" and "inactive," a grip may be **blocked** in the grip signature of a piece.
+This happens when the piece straddles the grip, with part of it inside the region and part of it outside.
+- When a grip is blocked on any piece then that grip cannot be turned.

 ## Fudging